GreenCape/codegen/docs/definitions.md

 + `property`

 *Optional.* The property in the current entity used for the relation.
 If omitted, the property with the `key` role is used.
-For 'hasManyThru' relations, `property` contains the list of foreign keys directly (fx. as a JSON string).
+For 'hasManyThru' relations, `property` contains the list of foreign keys directly (fx. as a JSON or CSV string).

 + `entity`